XaiPhyr/rent_ta/README.md

 # RDEV Boilerplate

-This repository provides a simplified boilerplate for a RESTful API built with [Golang](https://golang.org/), [Gin](https://github.com/gin-gonic/gin) (a web framework for Go), and [Bun](https://github.com/uptrace/bun) (a SQL ORM for PostgreSQL).
-This template is designed to get you up and running quickly with basic API functionality.
+This repository offers a streamlined boilerplate for creating a RESTful API using Golang, Gin (a web framework for Go), and Bun (a SQL ORM for PostgreSQL).
+The goal is to provide a simple, minimal-code setup that allows you to quickly launch an API with essential functionality.

 ## Features